judith-tonhauser/teaching-materials/Semantic-Theory-SoSe2020/README.txt

 This directory includes
 - the course syllabus
 - a folder for online exercises and model answers
-- a folder for screencasts
+- a folder for screencasts, with notes for what we need to talk about

 Todo list